 JEFFREY ZIMMERMAN, Ph.D., ABPP (Treasurer, Finance Committee) is a psychologist and mediator with a private practice in New York City and Westchester.
 He provides mediation of parenting plans and helps parents co-parent effectively after divorce.
 He also co-mediates divorces working closely with attorney mediators.
 Jeff has co-authored 3 books on divorce and was the 2017 President of the Society for the Advancement of Psychotherapy, Division 29, The American Psychological Association, after serving as its Treasurer.
 Jeff also specializes in the treatment of anxiety, depression and marital issues in his psychotherapy practice.
 Contact Jeff Zimmerman

 SANFORD E. BALICK, Esq.
-(Membership Secretary) is director and principal of Consensus Point Mediation, LLC, which mediates family and related business disputes.
+(Membership Chair)is director and principal of Consensus Point Mediation, LLC, which mediates family and related business disputes.
 “Sandy” also maintains a private practice of law which includes matrimonial matters as well as other matters.
 He has practiced law since 1975 and is retired from a Wall St. maritime law firm and was previously Regional Counsel for the U.S. DOT Federal Transit Administration.
 Contact Sanford E. Balick

 TONIANN GRANDE, Esq.
 (CE Committee Chair) is a family law attorney and mediator with a private practice in Manhattan.
 ToniAnn’s practice has been focused exclusively on matrimonial and family law since 2004, and includes mediation, collaborative law, and full-service client representation.
 ToniAnn was trained as a mediator at the Center for Understanding in Conflict in 2011.
 ToniAnn is also a member of the New York Association for Collaborative Professionals and the Family Law Section of the New York State Bar Association.
 ToniAnn previously served on the New York City Bar Association’s Matrimonial Law Committee.
 Contact ToniAnn Grande